Joan Blaeu

 excellent

-First printed map of Finland.
-Rare item because it appears in Atlas Maior only.
+The first printed map of Finland.
+A rare item because it appears in Atlas Maior editions only.
+Here in the important first edition.

 (Goss).